emmanuelgautier/gatsby-plugin-amp/README.md

-# gatsby-plugin-amp
+# gatsby-plugin-amp-alternative

 Formats AMP-specific pages by removing javascript, combining styles and adding boilerplate.
 Read more about AMP (Accelerated Mobile Pages) [here](https://amp.dev/).

 ## Install

-`npm install --save gatsby-plugin-amp`
+`npm install --save gatsby-plugin-amp-alternative`

 ## How to use